p0lz/p0lz/README.md

 Developed a fully functional online esport newspaper with HTML, CSS, JavaScript, PHP, and SQL.
 Created local multiplayer games using C/C++ with a focus on game mechanics and organization.

-📚 Check out my [LinkedIn](https://www.linkedin.com/in/paul-perennez-zelus-103b9a220/) for more details on my professional journey and interests.